modmore/docs/en/01_Commerce/v1/03_Front-end_Theming.md

 ## Overriding Template Files

-To override template files, create a new folder in `core/components/commerce/templates/` and create files with the same name as the files in the default folder.
-Then set the `commerce.theme` setting to the name of your directory.

-For example you might create a directory `core/components/commerce/templates/premiumshirts/` and set the `commerce.theme` setting to `premiumshirts`.
+To override template files, you have two settings at your disposal:

+- `commerce.theme` contains the name of the theme directory, like `default`, `premiumshirts`, or `awesomeevents`.
+- `commerce.themes_path` contains the path to the directory that holds themes.
+You may use placeholders like `{base_path}` and {core_path} here.

+So if you set `commerce.theme` to `blueshoes` and `commerce.themes_path` to `{base_path}assets/templates/`, then Commerce will look for template files in `/assets/templates/blueshoes/`.

+Note that the `themes_path` setting must end in a slash.

-With the directory in place, you can copy files from their location in the defaults folder, to the same location in your own theme folder.
-To edit the cart you would copy `core/components/commerce/templates/default/frontend/checkout/cart.twig` to `core/components/commerce/templates/premiumshirts/frontend/checkout/cart.twig` and make your changes there.
+With that directory in place, you can copy files from their location in the defaults folder, to the same location in your own theme folder.
+For example, to edit the cart you would copy `core/components/commerce/templates/default/frontend/checkout/cart.twig` to `core/components/commerce/templates/premiumshirts/frontend/checkout/cart.twig` and make your changes there.

 **Note: Do NOT copy all directories and files into your own templates folder blindly; only copy the files you're actually changing.** That saves you effort and makes it crystal clear what files are different from the default and may need changes, while also automatically giving you fixes in the default templates where possible.

-**Note2: Do NOT copy/overwrite the admin templates**.
+**Note2: Do NOT copy/overwrite the admin template directory**.
 While it's technically possible to change the admin templates the same way as front-end templates, we do not currently support custom admin templating and may at any time introduce backwards incompatible changes if you do copy/change admin templates.

-## Custom Theme Folder

-It's also possible to place your theme folder outside the Commerce directories.
-This is recommended, but as shown before not necessary.

-The setting you'll need to update for this is `commerce.themes_path`.
-Set this to a fully qualified server path that **contains** your theme directory.
-It's possible to use `{base_path}` and `{core_path}` values to make the path relative to the base or core path respectively.

-To give an example, if you want your theme files in `assets/templates/webshop/`, you would set:

-- `commerce.theme` to `webshop`
-- `commerce.themes_path` to `{base_path}assets/templates/` - note the trailing slash is required.
+Just don't.

 ## Theme inheritance